Jack Law

 Jack Law is a businessman and LGBT activist based in Waikiki, Hawaii, United States.
-As a businessman he helped establish and operate two nightclubs and bars in Waikiki: The Wave Waikiki and Hula's Bar & Lei Stand, while as an advocate for LGBT rights and culture he founded the Life Foundation and the Rainbow Film Festival, which publicized LGBT culture in Hawaii.
+As a businessman he helped establish and operate two nightclubs and bars in Waikiki: The Wave Waikiki and Hula's Bar & Lei Stand, while as an advocate for LGBT rights and culture he founded the Life Foundation and the Honolulu Rainbow Film Festival, which publicized LGBT culture in Hawaii.
 He was appointed by Governors John Waihee and Ben Cayetano to the State of Hawaii Civil Rights Commission, where he served for eight years.

 Early years

 Born in Philadelphia, Pennsylvania, Law spent his early years in Detroit, Michigan.
 When he was aged 7 his military family moved temporarily to Florida, before returning to Detroit.

 Law worked at a record company in downtown Detroit as a young man, during the heyday of Motown Records, before moving with two friends to Honolulu, Hawaii.
 One of the trio returned to Michigan after one year, but Law and his friend John Dobovan made Hawaii their home.
 "I can't imagine what my life would have been like if I hadn't come to Hawaii," said Law.
 "I strongly feel that we have a choice and there's a dichotomy of being predestined for certain things.
 I really feel like I was predestined to come to Hawaii".